-Progress against the 32 actions in the 2013 Strategy have been reported annually through the Councils Overview and Scrutiny process using a "traffic light system".
+Progress against the 32 actions in the 2013 Strategy have previously been reported annually through the Councils Overview and Scrutiny process using a "traffic light system".
 A substantial amount of work has been carried out over the last few years which has improved both the Councils evidence base and the local infrastructure to help manage local flood risk.
-Much of this work has not been reported through the annual review and it is appropriate to begin to highlight progress made with such initiatives.
-It is proposed therefore to change the approach from rigid reporting against the action plan to summarising the work carried out in the previous year, with reference to the action plan.
-The new annual reporting mechanism will be through an 'Annual Progress and Implementation Plan'.
-The plan will provide more specific details on
+Much of this work has not been reported through the annual review and it is appropriate now to highlight progress made with such initiatives.
+The approach, since 2019, has been to move away from rigid reporting against the action plan to summarising the work carried out in the previous year, with reference to the action plan.
+The annual reporting mechanism is now through this 'Annual Progress and Implementation Plan'.
+The plan provides more specific details on

-- current understanding of the location and extent of local flood risk - progress against the Local Strategy objectives - a record of works and studies carried out previously which are relevant to the Local Strategy objectives - priorities for the forthcoming year
+- The current understanding of the location and extent of local flood risk - progress against the Local Strategy objectives - a record of works and studies carried out in the previous year, which are relevant to the Local Strategy objectives - Working with Planning colleagues to influence planning decisions to take account of flood risk - priorities for the forthcoming year

-The plan should give a clearer appreciation of what the council needs to do, how it intends to do it and what it has actually done.
+The Plan gives a clearer appreciation of what the council needs to do, how it intends to do it and what it has actually done.